 Mark the letter A, B, C, or D on your answer sheet to indicate the word(s) CLOSEST in meaning to the underlined word(s) in each of the following questions.

 Question 20.
-He was as Betsy and I talked about our charity concert to help the victims of the recent floods.
+He was attentive as Betsy and I talked about our charity concert to help the victims of the recent floods.

 A. perceptive B. indifferent C. interested D. negligent

-Question 21: My father when he found that I’d damaged the car.
+Question 21: My father hit the roof when he found that I’d damaged the car.

 A. Was over the moon B. burst with anger